emelbye/monthly-todo/README.md

 ## Running unit tests

-Run `ng test` (They aren't working because of the refactor to use the firebase service)
+Run `ng test` (They aren't working because of the refactor to use the firebase service - Checking that).

 ## Deploy